amazonapplearrow-downarrow-upemailfacebook googleicon-empty instagramosvpauseplaysearch spotifytiktok twittervaticanyoutube

 (28:05) Edmund and Emily wrap up with practical tips for catechists: integrate the Ten Commandments into prayer by guiding an examination of conscience that moves beyond a checklist to a heartfelt dialogue with God.
 They stress honest, heart-level prayer and bringing specific struggles before Jesus, asking for grace so that doctrine informs our lived encounter, not just intellectual assent.

-Continue this Unit
+Continue the Unit

 Proclamation